MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/aws-terraform-ubuntu.md

 # Use a Terraform plan to deploy an Amazon Web Services Amazon Elastic Compute Cloud instance and connect it to Azure Arc

-This article provides guidance for using the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) Amazon Elastic Compute Cloud (EC2) instance and connect it as an Azure Arc enabled server resource.
+This article provides guidance for using the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) Amazon Elastic Compute Cloud (EC2) instance and connect it as an Azure Arc-enabled server resource.

 ## Prerequisites